FAQs (Or, at least, "Asked Questions")

 What inspires you?

 Music is big for me.
 80s-90s nostalgia.
 Nature.
+My hand-thrown pottery collection.
 Sometimes colorways are inspired by everyday things (Post Apocalyptic Dance Party and Queen of New York City were both inspired by sheet sets that we own).
 Sometimes I think of names first, sometimes I think of colors.
 I’ve always been really color-driven, and so it’s natural for me to want to translate things I love into dyed yarn.
 The stories behind the colorway names are in the yarn listings, if you’d like to know why on earth I named something “Unicorn Smoothie.”

 What are nonprofits and causes that are important to you?